bhollis/maruku/tests/unittest/inline_html.md

 {\bf Raw HTML removed in latex version }{\bf Raw HTML removed in latex version }
 *** Output of to_s ***
-Input: Input:  Result on span: Result alone:Without closing:The following is invalid HTML, and will generate an error:
+Input:  Result: Input:  Result on span: Result alone: Without closing:The following is invalid HTML, and will generate an error:
 *** Output of to_md ***
-Input: Input:  Result on span: Result alone:Without closing:The following is invalid HTML, and will generate an error:
+Input:  Result: Input:  Result on span: Result alone: Without closing:The following is invalid HTML, and will generate an error:
 *** EOF ***